Church Music Association of America: Sacred Music journal

 The CMAA's quarterly journal Sacred Music is the oldest continuously published journal of music in North America.
-Its contributors have included Peter Phillips, founder and director of the Tallis Scholars, as well as Peter A. Kwasniewski, Michael Lawrence, Shawn Tribe, William Mahrt, and Robert Skeris.
+Its contributors have included Peter Phillips, founder and director of the Tallis Scholars, as well as Laszlo Dobszay, Peter A. Kwasniewski, Charles Weaver, Aaron James, Jennifer Donelson-Nowicka, Shawn Tribe, William Mahrt, and Robert Skeris.
 It publishes feature articles on music, commentaries on chant and polyphony, documents and reviews, news and editorials.

 Sacred Music is the successor to The Catholic Choirmaster and Caecilia.
 Archabbot Rembert Weakland was its editor at the time of the merging.
 In 1966, Father March was chosen as editor.
 In 1975, Monsignor Schuler became editor, who described the journal as "the life-blood of our society.
 It is the activity that can most securely bind together the members spread across the nation.
 It is a means of education, encouragement, and communication.
 In it the pledges of the society can be fulfilled. ...
 It can be a record of the work of those who wish to fulfill the decrees of the Church carefully and conscientiously.
 It will be a record for history that a sincere effort was made in this country to implement the sixth chapter of the Constitution on the Sacred Liturgy and the instructions that followed it."

 Archives of Sacred Music since 1965 are available online.